haiwera-silk-cd/magento-devdocs/guides/v2.1/contributor-guide/backward-compatible-development/index.md

 3. The setup version of a module must be higher than previous releases of the same module.

-   For example, the setup version for a fix for the Magento_Catalog module is higher in the `develop` branch (2.1.3) than previous branch versions (2.0.2 and 2.1.2 for versions 2.0 and 2.1).
+   For example, the setup version for a fix for the Magento_Catalog模块 is higher in the `develop` branch (2.1.3) than previous branch versions (2.0.2 and 2.1.2 for versions 2.0 and 2.1).

 ## Backport fixes with breaking changes to patch branches